Skip to main content

 One of the unique aspects of this project has been the principal use of an extensive collection of oral history interviews with and personal photos of Mexican and Mexican American workers, artists, musicians, and community leaders.
 Interview clips have been incorporated into the mini-documentaries, and quotes from interviews are used in the Online Exhibit.
 The interviews were collected over a 50-year period.
 During the 1970s, Margo McBane collected the earliest interviews with agricultural worker Pearl Rios, 1930s CAWIU cannery organizers Dorothy Ray Healey and Elizabeth Nicholas, and CSO organizer Fred Ross Sr. We have also included information from a 1970s Mexican/Japanese/Spanish oral history project conducted by two Stanford University students, which now reside at Mountain View Public Library through the Mountain View Historical Association.
 Especially in dealing with previously undocumented history, community-based oral history techniques breathe new life into the writing of history.
 Mexican workers become active participants in the writing of their own story by sharing their lives, their photos and their network of community contacts.
 Through oral history and by establishing a basis of trust, historians can delve deeply into community memory.

-We would like to thank our funders including Santa Clara County Board of Supervisors, San José State University, NEH, Farrington Family Foundation, Silicon Valley Community Foundation, California Humanities, the City of San José’s Abierto Fund, and individual donors.
+We would like to thank our funders including County of Santa Clara’s Historic Grant Program, San José State University, NEH, Farrington Family Foundation, Santa Clara County Historic Grant Program, Silicon Valley Community Foundation, California Humanities, the City of San José’s Abierto Fund, and individual donors.

 Public Programs